isovector/draconian-results/pho.md

 -   Restaurants, pubs and bars are [closed for indoor dining].
 Outdoor patio seating and take-out or delivery is allowed
--   Whistler Blackcomb ski resort is [closed]
+-   Whistler Blackcomb ski resort is closed
 -   Workplaces with a COVID-19 exposure may be ordered to [close for a minimum of 10 days]

+**Avoid all non-essential travel.** Review the [current travel advisory.]

 ### Safety recommendations